 Text updated on

-According to preliminary NBU data, the balance of trade in goods and services remained negative in March 2026 at $-6.6 bn.
-In March, Ukraine imported a total of $11.5 bn.
-Of this amount, imports of goods accounted for $9.5 bn, while imports of services reached $2.0 bn.
-Exports totalled $4.9 bn, including $3.5 bn in goods exports and $1.4 bn in services exports.
+According to preliminary NBU data, in May 2026 the balance of goods and services was negative, at -$5.4 bn.
+In May, Ukraine imported a total of $10.3 bn.
+Of this, goods imports accounted for $8.2 bn and services imports for $2.1 bn.
+Exports reached $4.9 bn, including $3.5 bn in goods exports and $1.4 bn in services exports.

 The comments and data in this Tracker have been adapted for an international audience with the support of the International Renaissance Foundation.